manthanank/prompt-generator/README.md

 # Prompt Generator

 Instantly create high-quality AI prompts for any use case.
-Powered by Angular, Tailwind CSS, and Google Gemini API.
+Powered by Angular, Tailwind CSS, Google Gemini API, and a Node.js/Express backend.

 ## Features